Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/7-decriptive-statistics/_index.md

 ready: true
 ---

-Descriptive statistics, a field within statistics, encompasses the gathering, analysis, interpretation, and presentation of data with the aim of summarising and delineating its primary characteristics.Its primary purpose is to provide a concise and meaningful representation of a dataset, offering insights into its central tendencies, variability, and distribution.
+Descriptive statistics is a part of statistics focused on collecting, analysing, interpreting, and presenting data to summarise its key features.

+It aims to offer a clear and useful overview of a dataset, highlighting its main trends, range of variation, and overall distribution.

 Here are key concepts within descriptive statistics:
 - Measures of Central Tendency
 - Measures of Dispersion
 - Frequency Distribution